josephcslater/Introduction_to_Python/README.rst

 **If you can't get this to work, you can do much of** `this class in  mybinder.org`_.
 There is more than one notebook (ends with ``.ipynb``) in the repository.
 Once the virtual machine launches, select the one you are interested in.

+**WARNING**: Failure to put thing in the right place will very likely result in you not being able to make sense of the rest of the instructions and getting a working system in time. **Please install things in the expected locations!**

 **More full-featured, you can** `do this class in Jupyter Lab`_.

 How did I do this? `binder`_.